PedroMTQ/UniFuncNet/Workflows/Compounds_to_Organisms_Mapping/readme.md

     | 35581  |  chebi  |
     | 1-hexanol  | synonym |

 - The `database` can be used to choose which database you want to collect data from.
-By default, all the databases are used.
+By default, all the databases (kegg,rhea,metacyc,hmdb) are used.
-- the `path_to_metacyc_ref` is the path to the Metacyc reference database to be used by Mantis.
+- the `metacyc_ref` is the path to the Metacyc reference database to be used by Mantis.
 You can create it following the instructions [here](https://github.com/PedroMTQ/refdb_generator).
 Keep in mind this requires that the metacyc data is available (see UniFuncNet's readme)